Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 What are important considerations prior to initiating the activity?

-• Engage with National Authorities and Leadership: Actively involve national authorities (it may be a ministry for local self-government for example), parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
+• Engage with national authorities and leadership: Actively involve national authorities (it may be a ministry for local self-government, for example), parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
 Understanding their priorities and expectations is essential for aligning the initiative with national development strategies and objectives.
 This engagement promotes a sense of ownership and commitment to the initiative, increasing its chances for success.

 • It is crucial to assess existing support structures within the country to avoid duplication of efforts and to build on any pre-existing initiatives.

-• Tailor the programmatic activities to suit the unique political, social, and economic context of each local area.
-Flexibility in combining various options (ideally as many as possible) allows for a more responsive approach though it requires funding.
+• Tailor the programmatic activities to suit the unique political, social and economic context of each local area.
+Flexibility in combining various options (ideally as many as possible) allows for a more responsive approach, though it requires funding.

 • Recognize the critical role of trust and established relationships within local communities and between stakeholders.
 Building and maintaining these connections should be a priority, as they facilitate open communication and collaboration, which are vital for the successful prevention of electoral violence.
 Often underestimated, these relationships can significantly influence the efficacy of the initiative and foster a supportive environment for dialogue and action.